 How Are Human Rights Complaints Investigated?achkarlaw-admin

-Having a problem that is big enough to warrant making a complaint to HR at your workplace can be nerve-wracking, especially if you don’t know what you can expect from the process.
+Having workplace a problem that is big enough to warrant making a complaint to the Human Resources department can be nerve-wracking, especially if you don’t know what you can expect from the process.
 Will your claim be heard?
 Will it be investigated?
 Is it even worth submitting a complaint in the first place?

-This article will walk you through what you can generally expect from a formal HR complaint, why submitting an HR complaint can benefit you in the long run, and what your options are if an HR complaint doesn’t go your way.
+This article will walk you through what you can generally expect from a formal human rights complaint, why submitting a human rights complaint can benefit you in the long run, and what your options are if an human rights complaint doesn’t go your way.

-What happens when you submit an HR complaint?
+What happens when you submit a human rights complaint?

-Once evidence is gathered, the HR department will usually take the time to review your claim and decide how to proceed.
+Once evidence is gathered, the Human Resources department will usually take the time to review your claim and decide how to proceed.
 Depending on the severity of the situation, several things might happen.
 On one hand, your claim might be filed for reference, so that if something similar comes up in the future, your claim can be read and compared with the new issue.
-On the other hand, if your issue is more pressing, the HR department might start a formal investigation.
+On the other hand, if your issue is more pressing, the Human Resources department might start a formal investigation.

 After the investigation is completed, what happens next may depend on the policies in place at your workplace.
 You may be told the outcome of the investigation, or the HR department may choose to keep certain decisions confidential.
 Make sure to keep in touch with the contact for the HR department to keep up with what’s happening.